 - Be certified as a resident of your home state by contacting the ACM coordinator for your state of residence.
 The SREB website has the contact information for each state’s ACM coordinator.
 Each ACM applicant must contact his or her state’s ACM coordinator and provide the information needed for that coordinator to certify state residency and send an official certification to UA’s ACM Coordinator.

-- Undergraduate: The undergraduate ACM is for first-time freshmen or undergraduate students transferring to UA from another university.
-Students must have at least a 25 ACT composite score or the appropriate minimum SAT score: 1130 SAT composite score (critical reading and math) on tests taken PRIOR TO March 1, 2016 or 1200 SAT composite score (evidence-based reading & writing and math) on tests taken AFTER March 1, 2016.
-Students must also have at least a 3.0 overall high school GPA.
+- Undergraduate: The undergraduate ACM is for first-time freshmen.
+Students must have at least a 27 ACT composite score or the appropriate minimum SAT score: 1260 SAT composite score (evidence-based reading & writing and math) on tests taken AFTER March 1, 2016.
+Students must also have at least a 3.5 overall high school GPA.
 UA does not superscore (i.e., combine the best math and verbal from multiple test administrations) when considering admissions tests, and taking the optional writing section of the ACT does not have a positive or negative effect on the composite score.
-A student who attends UA not meeting ACM minimum criteria for GPA or admission test score cannot earn an ACM scholarship by earning a 3.0 or better UA GPA or continuing to take an admission test to earn an ACM-acceptable minimum score.
+A student who attends UA not meeting ACM minimum criteria for GPA or admission test score cannot earn an ACM award by earning a 3.0 or better UA GPA or continuing to take an admission test to earn an ACM-acceptable minimum score.